2020 Tour de Lincoln

 It is now currently scheduled for Saturday October 30th, 2021

 There was no way we could insure the safety of our riders and volunteers without sacrificing the high quality of our routes, food, and service that has come to define the Tour.
 Out of concern for the safety of our riders and volunteers and the potential for spreading the Covid virus, we have had to take this action – several times!

 The 2020 schedule was to have been as follows:

 + Tour de Lincoln Check-In Times

 – Metric Century & Half Century registration:

-The Lincoln Volunteer Center held its inaugural Tour de Lincoln in May 2002.
-The Tour is a benefit bike ride for the Volunteer Center and has grown annually to over 900 cyclists in 2009.
+The inaugural Tour de Lincoln was held May 2002, sponsored by the Lincoln Volunteer Center, beginning as a benefit bike ride, and growing to over 600 cyclists participating.
 The Tour offers a wonderful Spring day of riding the scenic back roads of Lincoln and South Placer County.
-The ride is fee based and includes a continental breakfast, well stocked rest stops along the routes, and a great post-ride BBQ lunch.
-Area bike shops provide minor repairs at the start/finish and at some of the rest stops for your convenience.
+Great new routes this year!
+The ride is fee based and includes a continental breakfast, well stocked rest stops, SAG and mechanical support along the routes.
+There is a great post-ride BBQ lunch with beer and wine available.

 Helmets are required for all riders!

-Non-Rider activities include McBean Skate Park, McBean Park playground, Feats of Clay (tour historic Gladding, McBean factory), and two beautiful public golf courses within 2 miles.
+Non-Rider activities include shopping in Historic Downtown, local beer and wine tasting, McBean Skate Park, McBean Park playground, and two beautiful public golf courses within 2 miles.